eg1lgfp/gilman-family-practice/content/pages/blog/article-2.md

 title: COVID-19 Information
 excerpt: |-
-  Come back here periodically to check on latest/greatest Covid-19 Info and How it impacts our operations at the clinic and more...
+  Come back here periodically to check on latest/greatest Covid-19 Info and How it impacts our operations at the clinic and more.
 date: '2021-06-07'
 thumb_image: images/Patient_CovidVax-Decision-Graphic_ess_20210515 copy.png
 image: images/incredible-tomato.jpg